BarcelonaJS/speakers/README.md

 2. fill out the title, your Twitter handle, the level and language of the talk and the description
 3. That's it. :)

+## Need Help?

 **If you need any help with this process** because you are new to GitHub or git, give us a poke on Twitter.
 We are happy to help newcomers in any way we can!

+You can find us also on our [BarcelonaJS Slack](https://barcelonajs.slack.com), you can [request an invite here]( http://barcelonajs.herokuapp.com)